 In computing the word count of a candidate statement, it is important for candidates to keep in mind that only the text of the statement is included in the calculation of the word count.
 The title of the candidate statement, which includes the candidate's name, age, and occupation, does not affect the word count for a statement.
-Examples for counting words within a candidate statement are provided below:
+Examples for counting words within a candidate statement are provided:

 Category Example Word Count

 Acronyms SBSU, PTA, U.S.M.C., S.B.P.D.
 One

 Date 01/01/2010 One

 Date January 1, 2000 One

 Email jdoe@rov.sbcounty.gov One

-Geographical name- (Specific City, County, or State) San Bernardino, or County of San Bernardino One

-Geographical area- (Not a Specific City, County, or State) Victor Valley, or Inland Empire Two
+Proper nouns including geographical names San Bernardino County, Inland Empire, or John K. Doe One

 Hyphenated words (Published in U.S dictionary within the past 10 years) mother-in-law One

-Hyphenated words (Not published in U.S dictionary within the past 10 years) Taxpayer-advocate Two
+Hyphenated words (Not published in U.S dictionary within the past 10 years) magazine-rack Two

-Internet address www.sbcountyelections.com One
+Internet address or social media handle www.sbcountyelections.com, @SBCountyElections One

 Numbers 1, 10, or 100 One

+Written Numbers One Hundred Two

-Numerical Computations 50%, / 2 , etc. One
+Numerical Computations 50%, 1⁄2, etc. One

 Telephone numbers (909) 387-8300 One

 Symbols & or # One